nazreen545/nazreen545/README.md

 ## I'm a full time student, Developer, and Creator!!
-- ✍ You can find my projects here [p]
+- ✍ You can find my projects here.
 - 🔭 I’m currently working on my first book.
 - 🌱 I’m currently doing my internship at a Government Sector
 - 👯 I’m looking to collaborate on open source